Should You Wear Super Shoes?

 Super shoes allow you to run faster with less effort.
 That’s the key benefit of the carbon plates.
 They essentially act as a spring to help propel you down the road and thus require less of your own muscular effort to do so.
 The result is lower energy output at a given pace.
-That’s a big win across a race like the 10K.
+That’s a big win across a race.

 It’s well established for the bulk of 10Kers wanting to go faster, it’s worth giving the super shoes a try in training so see what you think.
 Nearly every shoe manufacturer now has their version of super shoes so it’s easy to give them a try.

 You’ll try them in training to see if you like them but you may also find, like many runners are, that training in super shoes for your next race may be a good idea as well.
 After all, if the shoes help you run faster and result in less stress on the body, why not?!

 Coach Lemoncello suggests that the shoes tend to come into their own when runners open up their stride to run fast as they get the spring effect versus it feeling almost a little awkward at slower paces.
 So, start by using them in your faster workouts and if they feel good, you run faster and/or you recover more quickly.
 Super shoes seem like a no-brainer.

 I’m certainly using super shoes more and more often in my own training so despite their hefty price tag, I feel they are worth it.
 Let me know what you think?

 Lastly, here is my video on how to select the right running shoe for you.
 And if you’ve never rotated shoes, here’s the reason to consider shoe rotation.